julien-piet/py_google_trends/README.md

-keywords    : array of keywords to search for granularity : resolution of the search debug       : set to True to enter verbose mode
+keywords    : array of keywords to search for granularity : resolution of the search debug       : set to True to enter verbose mode rate_limit  : number of seconds to wait between two requests, in seconds (default is 0)
 ```

 #### Granularity